0xJeremy/Bot-Manager/README.md

 # [ro]Bot Manager

+# THIS PROJECT IS NO LONGER MAINTAINED.
+USE [VIZ.ENGINE](https://github.com/0xJeremy/viz.engine) INSTEAD.

 ### Installation

 To install all packages, use `cd client && npm install`, and `cd server && npm install`.